Pranshu757/FirstProject/README.md

 # FirstProject
-This is my first Project for learn Git
+This is my first Project for learning Git
 Author Pranshu